cdasilvasantos/minimentor-app/README.md

 - **Text Generation**: Get personalized career advice based on your specific situation using OpenAI's GPT models
 - **Image Creation**: AI-generated images that match your career advice using DALL-E
 - **Audio Narration**: Listen to your advice with high-quality text-to-speech narration
+- **User Authentication**: Create an account with username and email to save your history
+- **Profile Management**: Edit your profile and view your advice history
+- **Mobile-First Design**: Fully responsive interface that works great on all devices
 - **Social Sharing**: Easily share your career advice on LinkedIn, Twitter, Facebook and more with customizable messages
+- **Dark Mode**: Toggle between light and dark themes based on your preference

 ## Technologies Used

 - **Next.js**: React framework for building the web application
 - **OpenAI API**: For text generation (GPT-4), image creation (DALL-E), and audio narration
+- **LocalStorage**: For user authentication and data persistence
 - **TailwindCSS**: For responsive and modern UI design

 ## Getting Started